VeeamHub/powershell/BR-NASInstantDFSRecovery/readme.md

 in a DFS.
 All shares from this job will be started via Instant NAS Recovery and the DFS reparse points will be changed from the existing target to the mount server path.

-   .PARAMETER DfsRoot
-   With this parameter you specify the UNC path to scan e.g. "\\fileserver\dfs".
-   .PARAMETER VBRJobName
-   Name of the NAS backup job. which should be recovered .PARAMETER ScanDepth
-   How deep in the subfolder structure the script should scan for reparse points?

 ## Parameters
 `-DfsRoot` - With this parameter you specify the UNC path to scan e.g. "\\fileserver\dfs". *REQUIRED* \
 `-VBRJobName` - Name of the NAS backup job. which should be recovered. *REQUIRED* \